 - Horrorland in the Goosebumps point and click adventure game Escape from Horrorland.

-- Conker's Bad Fur Day has the aptly-titled Spooky level, which seems to be this, except there actually are flesh-eating zombies and vampires that you have to kill.
+- Conker's Bad Fur Day has the aptly-titled Spooky level, which seems to be a mishmash of this in design and more worryingly Überwald (there actually are flesh-eating zombies and vampires that you have to kill).

 - The Netherworld/Makai in every iteration of Disgaea and its sister series.